Stephanie F. Larrieux, Ph.D. Assistant Professor, Department of Visual and Performing Arts

 Film Theory, Psychoanalysis, American film history, subcultures and cult aesthetics.
 Email:

 Marvin D'Lugo, Ph.D.
-Professor of Spanish, Department of Foreign Languages and Literatures;
+Professor of Spanish, Language, Literature and Culture Department;

 Adjunct Professor, Screen Studies